ganlanyuan/icons/README.md

 # icons
 Optimized icons for front-end development.
-Check all the icons on the [gh-pages](https://ganlanyuan.github.io/icons/).
+Check all the icons on the [gh-pages](https://ganlanyuan.github.io/icons/) of this project.

 **App store badges**, **Social** and **Flags** are from [larsenwork](https://github.com/larsenwork/web.svg.min).